lucaswerkmeister/m3api-examples/webapp-serverside-express-guestbook/README.md

 If you then follow the link on the page to the guestbook, you should see a new edit there with your signature.

+## A note on the OAuth client

+The OAuth client (ID + secret) used by this example is hard-coded in `session.js` – it’s the same one as in the [client-side example](../webapp-clientside-vite-guestbook/), and marked non-confidential for the reasons explained there.
+However, a real app should not hard-code the client credentials in this way.
+Instead, it should load the credentials from some kind of secret source (configuration file, environment variables, etc.), so that the code can be published while the OAuth client secret is kept confidential.
+If you do this, then you can mark your OAuth client as confidential when requesting it (this is also the default setting – just keep the “Client is confidential” checkbox checked).
+The only reason this example doesn’t do that is that the example should be immediately usable, without having to first register an OAuth client to try it out with, and so by necessity the example needs to ship a non-confidential client.
+You should not follow this particular practice.

 [m3api]: https://www.npmjs.com/package/m3api
 [m3api-oauth2]: https://www.npmjs.com/package/m3api-oauth2
 [Express]: https://expressjs.com/